What To Know About Contested Estate Accountings

 Accounting is a critical part of estate and trust administration.
 Accurate and timely accountings provide transparency.
 They’re also the foundation for properly managing assets in accordance with the terms of the will or trust.

 When questions arise regarding the validity or timeliness of estate accountings, legal guidance is critical.
-Our team at Vella, Carbone & Associates, LLP, represents beneficiaries and executors in contested estate matters, including disputes over estate and trust accountings.
+Our team at Vella, Carbone & Vinson, LLP, represents beneficiaries and executors in contested estate matters, including disputes over estate and trust accountings.

 How We Can Help With Estate And Trust Accounting

 Our lawyers can provide guidance on questions such as: